 Results for the THC measurements yielded some very useful information on the magnitude of exposure for the on-board and onshore workers.
 The total hydrocarbon exposures of employees working onshore were considerably lower than those working on-board the barge.
 The surveyed loading durations ranged from 1.5 hours (partial loading) to 16 hours.
 In occupational hygiene practice it is customary to adjust personal exposure sample results to a reference period of 8 hours, however in this research the actually measured exposure levels during loading are reported, as this is considered more representative for worker exposures independently of the size of vessel being loaded.
 A comparison of the THC values for both vapours and aerosols presented in Tables 5 and 6 reveals that the exposure concentrations ranged from about 0.46–16.01 mg/m3 for on-board workers and 0.15–<0.36 mg/m3 for those onshore.
 The average exposure of 6.13 mg/m3 for the on-board operators is approximately 20-fold higher than the 0.26 mg/m3 average exposure for those working onshore.
 These results are not surprising given the closer proximity of the on-board employees to emission sources and the higher hydrocarbon concentrations that are anticipated to be present on the barge.
 For all but a few of the samples the THC mist levels were below the limit of quantitation.
 THC background levels did not contribute appreciably to the overall exposures and were non-quantifiable for the aerosol samples and ranged from non-quantifiable to 0.109 mg/m3 for the vapour samples (Appendix 1).

-Table 5 Total hydrocarbon exposures for on-board workers*†
+Table 5 Total hydrocarbon exposures for on-board workers*